munificent/craftinginterpreters/book/strings.md

 <img src="image/strings/viola.png" class="above" alt="A viola.">

 Don't get "voilà" confused with "viola".
-One means "there it is" and the other is a tiny string instrument.
+One means "there it is" and the other is a string instrument, the middle child between a violin and a cello.
 Yes, I did spend two hours drawing a viola just to mention that.

 </aside>